Computation of the Lambda function for a finite Galois extension

 \end{prop}

-\begin{proof} We know that our local Galois group $G$ is solvable, then $G$ has an odd order Hall subgroup $H\subset G$.
+\begin{proof} We know that the local Galois group $G$ is solvable, then $G$ has an odd order Hall subgroup $H\subset G$.
 Then the formula (\ref{eqn 3.11}) follows because $\lambda_{1}^{H}=1$ (here $|H|$ is odd and $H$ is a subgroup of the local Galois group $G$).

 Let now $p\ne 2$ and let $H$ be an odd order Hall subgroup of $G$.
 The ramification subgroup $G_1\subset G$ is a normal subgroup of order a power of $p$, hence $G_1\subset H$, and $H/G_1\subset G/G_1$ will be an odd order Hall subgroup of $G/G_1$.
 But the group $G/G_1$ is \textbf{supersolvable}.
-It is also well known that the odd order Hall subgroup of a supersolvable group is normal.
-Therefore $H/G_1$ is normal in $G/G_1$, and this implies that $H$ is normal in $G$.
+We also know that the odd order Hall subgroup of a supersolvable group is normal.
+Therefore, $H/G_1$ is normal in $G/G_1$, and this implies that $H$ is normal in $G$.
 Now we can use Theorem \ref{Theorem 3.61} and we obtain $G/H\cong S$ where $S$ must be a Sylow $2$-subgroup.
-Therefore when $p\ne 2$ we have
+Therefore, when $p\ne 2$ we have

-where $G=\rm{Gal}(E/F)$, $H=\rm{Gal}(E/K)$ and $G/H=\rm{Gal}(K/F)\cong S$.
+where $G=\text{Gal}(E/F)$, $H=\text{Gal}(E/K)$ and $G/H=\text{Gal}(K/F)\cong S$.

 \end{proof}